 - Dense packing and excessively large sessions go hand-in-hand and the potential problems associated with dense packing (particularly popping and vascular compromise) are compounded when large sessions are used.

 - Poor growth is not an all-or-none phenomena and sub-optimal growth is literally impossible to detect.

 - There is great patient variability in hair transplantation, particularly with respect to the tendency towards popping, scalp laxity, and the effects of long-standing sun exposure on the scalp blood supply.
 Not all of these variables can be completely accounted for prior to surgery.
 Once a very large donor strip is removed, there is no turning back and any problem that can easily be managed in a large session will be compounded in an excessively large session.

-The message for patients is that accomplishing the hair restoration in as few sessions as possible is an important goal, but insuring the maximal growth of every graft and having the best long-term cosmetic result is the ideal.
+The message for patients is that accomplishing the hair restoration in as few sessions as possible is an important goal, but ensuring the maximal growth of every graft and having the best long-term cosmetic result is the ideal.